How energy optimisation can help your business practice good grid citizenship

 | 12th August 2025 | All Energy Transition

-As we transition to net zero, the electricity grid is evolving, from one that is powered by fossil fuels to a more decentralised system powered by renewables.
+As the UK transitions to net zero, the electricity grid is evolving, from one that is powered by fossil fuels to a more decentralised system powered by renewables.

 We all have a role to play in supporting and balancing this changing energy system, and part of this is shifting our mindset – to start thinking about the grid as not just something that services us, but something that is shared.

-At Bryt Energy, behaviour change and the concept of ‘good grid citizenship’ is something we strongly believe in.
+At Bryt Energy, behaviour change and the concept of ‘good grid citizenship’ are something we strongly believe in.
 But what is good grid citizenship, and how can we put this mindset into practice?

 What is good grid citizenship?